dmc-2016/dmc/README.md

 -

 You should now see a folder structure which shows you all the files on your VM, including the notebooks folder which is synced back to your local machine.
-To test your setup, click on the 'notebooks' folder, and then the 'week-1' folder.
-Now open the notebook called 'week 1 - VM test.ipynb'.
+To test your setup, click on the `notebooks` folder, and then the `week-1` folder.
+Now open the notebook called `week 1 - VM test.ipynb`.

 -